More people are dying from colon cancer and no one knows why

 Related: Obamacare Saved Thousands From Colon Cancer Death - Report

-Rich had surgery and chemotherapy and a fourth child in the middle of her treatment.
-She is unlikely to ever be cancer-free.
+Rich had surgery and chemotherapy and a fourth child after her treatment.
+She is currently free of any evidence of her cancer.
 Right now, she’s raising her family.

 Other studies have shown that cancer survivors who follow standard American Cancer Society guidelines for healthy living are 42 percent less likely to die than similar survivors who didn’t,